-Posted by Drake Stone on Friday, March 6, 2020 Under: Guest Security Articles
+Posted by Drake Stone on Friday, March 6, 2020 Under: Hotel Security

 Running a hotel business is a lucrative move towards financial success down the road, however, it's not without its drawbacks.
 As with any business venture in the hospitality industry, no matter how much you invest in guest safety, there are still vulnerable areas where you can improve and stricter policies you can enforce to prevent thefts, break-ins, fraud, and numerous other crimes from happening.